MirkoMazzoleni/MirkoMazzoleni.github.io/_posts/2014-12-15-IEEE_CDC_PDDP.md

 ### Abstract

 In this paper, the use of the Principal Direction Divisive Partitioning (PDDP) method for unsupervised learning is discussed and analyzed with a focus on fault detection applications.
 Specifically, a geometric limit of the standard algorithm is highlighted by means of a simulation example and a modified version of PDDP is introduced.
 Such a method is shown to correcly perform data clustering also when the standard algorithm fails.
 The modified strategy is based on the use of a Chi-squared statistical test and offers more guarantees in terms of detection of a wrong functioning of the system.
-The proposed algorithm is finally experimentally tested on a fault detection application for aerospace electro-mechanical actuators, for which a comparison with k-means and fuzzy k- means approaches is also provided. [<strong>[Paper](http://cal.unibg.it/wp-content/uploads/2019/02/2014-IEEE-CDC-FDI-PDDP_copyright.pdf)</strong>, <strong>Code</strong>]
+The proposed algorithm is finally experimentally tested on a fault detection application for aerospace electro-mechanical actuators, for which a comparison with k-means and fuzzy k-means approaches is also provided. [<strong>[Paper](http://cal.unibg.it/wp-content/uploads/2019/02/2014-IEEE-CDC-FDI-PDDP_copyright.pdf)</strong>, <strong>Code</strong>]